alexcg1/jfc/README.md

 - JFC doesn't do any preprocessing of data.
 What you input is what you get
 - This is alpha-quality software that I built to scratch an itch.
 Don't expect miracles ;)
+- Version number is tied to latest version of Jina it has been tested with.
+Any number past patch version is the patch version for JFC, not Jina.